standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 however good.
 We could all have moulded ourselves differently.”

-{34}“We can’t change the stuff in the mould,” said Masson.
+“We can’t change the stuff in the mould,” said
+Masson.

 “And Emily is a woman with a good deal of the